.

 Biting insects (e.g., ants, spiders, flies, centipedes, and mosquitoes) and stinging insects (e.g., scorpions, bees, and wasps) are present in the field areas.
 Care should be taken to prevent insect bites/stings, and volunteers with the potential for allergic reactions should bring medication (antihistamines*, at least FOUR Epi-Kits, etc.) as appropriate.
 Ticks, which are very small and can transmit tick bite fever, may also be present.
 To minimize risk, bring and use insect repellent, check your body daily for ticks, and wear proper neutral-colored field attire, including long pants tucked into socks.
 Thin, long-sleeved shirts are also recommended.
 Ticks that are latched onto the skin should be removed with tweezers.

-*Benadryl is illegal in Zambia, consult your doctor as needed to find alternative to bring
+*Benadryl is illegal in Zambia; consult your doctor as needed to find an alternative to bring

 CLIMATE/WEATHER

 Heatstroke, heat exhaustion, sunburn, and dehydration are possible when working in the sun.
-Appropriate clothing (including a wide-brimmed hat, long sleeves/trousers, and sunglasses) and high factor sunscreen are essential.
-Each volunteer should carry at least two to three liters of water into the field and be sure to drink plenty of water throughout the day.
+Appropriate clothing (including a wide-brimmed hat, long sleeves/trousers, and sunglasses) and high-factor sunscreen are essential.
+Each volunteer should carry at least two to three liters of water into the field in a closed container and drink plenty of water throughout the day.
 Inform a staff member right away if you are feeling tired or ill.
-Exposure to wind/cold, especially during early morning drives, may cause chills or overexposure, so bring layers.
-Participants will often be exposed to the sun for long periods of time.
-Although it is usually cool at the start of the transect, it can be up to 35°C/95°F, by the end so you must be prepared for the sun, stay hydrated and be able to continue walking when hot.
-Transect work will not occur during the hottest time of the day 2:00–4:00 p.m.
+Exposure to wind/cold, especially during early morning drives, may cause chills, windburn, or overexposure, so bring layers.
+Participants will often be exposed to the sun for long periods.
+Although it is usually cool at the start of the transect, it can be up to 35°C/95°F by the end, so you must be prepared for the sun, stay hydrated, and be able to continue walking when hot.
+Transect work will not occur during the hottest time, 2:00–4:00 p.m.
 Wildfires are possible.
 In the event of a fire, team members will be removed from any areas of danger and must always follow staff and field ranger instructions.

 PLANTS